Appalachian State University

 Did you know?
 The University Writing Center, located on the library’s second floor, is a free resource available to all App State students — whether you need a second pair of eyes on an essay or assistance finding sources for your research paper.

-The bookstore also manages the university’s tuition-based rental textbook program, which provides the primary text for most undergraduate courses and saves students hundreds of dollars each year.
+App State’s Campus Store serves the entire App State Community.
+The store also manages the university’s tuition-based rental textbook program, which saves students hundreds of dollars each year.

 Did you know?
 A portion of every bookstore purchase — from App State apparel and gifts, to computers and school supplies — goes toward student scholarships.